 Our mortgage technology revenues are derived from our comprehensive, end-to-end U.S. residential mortgage platform.
 Our mortgage technology business is intended to enable greater workflow efficiency and mitigate risks for customers throughout the mortgage life cycle.
-Mortgage technology revenues increased \$263 million \$520 million and \$257 million for the six and three months ended March 31, 2024 June 30, 2024, respectively, from the comparable period periods in 2023, primarily due the Black Knight acquisition.
+Mortgage technology revenues increased \$520 million \$699 million and \$257 million \$179 million for the six nine and three months ended June 30, 2024 September 30, 2024, respectively, from the comparable periods in 2023, primarily due to the Black Knight acquisition.

-- Origination technology: Our origination technology revenues were flat for the six months ended June 30, 2024 and increased 1% during the three months ended March 31, 2024 June 30, 2024 from the comparable period periods in 2023.
+- Origination technology: Our origination technology revenues were flat increased 2% and 6% for the six nine and three months ended June September 30, 2024, and increased 1% during the three months ended June 30, 2024 respectively, from the comparable periods in 2023.
 Our origination technology acts as a system of record for the mortgage transaction, automating the gathering, reviewing, and verifying of mortgage-related information and enabling automated enforcement of rules and business practices designed to help ensure that each completed loan transaction is of high quality and adheres to secondary market standards.
-These revenues are based on recurring Software as a Service, or SaaS, subscription fees, with an additive transaction-based or success-based pricing fee as lenders exceed the number of loans closed that are included with their monthly base subscription, as well as professional services. - In addition, the ICE Mortgage Technology network provides originators connectivity to the mortgage supply chain and facilitates the secure exchange of information between our customers and a broad ecosystem of third-party service providers, as well as lenders and investors that are critical to consummating the millions of loan transactions that occur on our origination network each year.
-Revenue from the ICE Mortgage Technology network is largely transaction-based. - Closing solutions: Our closing solutions revenues increased 9% during both of the six and three months ended March 31, 2024 June 30, 2024 from the comparable period periods in 2023, driven by increased market share and continued adoption of digital solutions.
+These revenues are based on recurring Software as a Service, or SaaS, subscription fees, with an additive transaction-based or success-based pricing fee as lenders exceed the number of loans closed that are included with their monthly base subscription, as well as professional services.

+In addition, the ICE Mortgage Technology network provides originators connectivity to the mortgage supply chain and facilitates the secure exchange of information between our customers and a broad ecosystem of third-party service providers, as well as lenders and investors that are critical to consummating the millions of loan transactions that occur on our origination network each year.
+Revenue from the ICE Mortgage Technology network is largely transaction-based.

+- Closing solutions: Our closing solutions revenues increased 9% 10% and 12% during both of the six nine and three months ended June 30, 2024 September 30, 2024, respectively, from the comparable periods in 2023, driven by increased market share and continued adoption of digital solutions.
 Our closing solutions connect key participants, such as lenders, title and settlement agents and individual county recorders, to digitize the closing and recording process.
-Closing solutions also include revenues from our MERScorp Holdings, Inc., or MERS, database, which provides a system of record for recording and tracking changes, servicing rights and beneficial ownership interests in loans secured by U.S. residential real estate.
-Revenues from closing solutions are largely transaction-based and are based on the volume of loans closed. - Servicing software: Our servicing software revenues include integrated mortgage servicing solutions, which help automate all areas of the servicing process, from loan boarding to final payment or default, to help lower costs, reduce risk and improve financial performance.
+Closing solutions also include revenues from our MERSCORP Holdings, Inc., or MERS, database, which provides a system of record for recording and tracking changes, servicing rights and beneficial ownership interests in loans secured by U.S. residential real estate.
+Revenues from closing solutions are largely transaction-based and are based on the volume of loans closed.

+- Servicing software: Our servicing software revenues increased \$566 million and \$140 million during the nine and three months ended September 30, 2024, respectively, from the comparable periods in 2023, due to the full period impact of Black Knight.
+Our servicing software revenues include integrated mortgage servicing solutions, which help automate all areas of the servicing process, from loan boarding to final payment or default, to help lower costs, reduce risk and improve financial performance.
 Our servicing solutions support first lien mortgages, home equity loans and lines of credit on a single platform to manage all servicing processes, including loan setup and maintenance, escrow administration, investor reporting, and regulatory requirements.
 We also provide solutions that provide consumers with access to customized, timely information about their mortgages and allow our clients' customer service representatives to access the same customer information, which is key to increasing borrower retention.
 Another servicing solution provides clients, third-party providers and their developers access to our growing catalog of application programming interfaces, or APIs, across the mortgage life cycle.